 6. Supro Delay

-Despite that we are talking about a decades-old design, analog delay pedals still play a significant role in the guitar world.
+Despite talking about a decades-old design, analog delay pedals still play a significant role in the guitar world.
 Digital units may be versatile and flexible but when it comes to the sound quality, nothing beats a good-old analog circuit.

 As you can see, analog delay pedals aren’t that pricey, which is usually the case with vintage old-school effects.
 Price tags are pretty much on par with digital delays, so it’s all about your preferences – whether you want more flexibility or more natural sound for the money.